kikeenrique/UIKitCatalogtvOSCreatingandCustomizingUIKitControls/README.md

 ### Top Shelf items

 The sample contains a TV Services extension.
-This extension contains a class, ServiceProvider, that implements the TVTopShelfProvider protocol to provide TVContentItems to show on the Top Shelf.
+This extension contains a class, ContentProvider, that implements the TVTopShelfContentProvider protocol to provide TVTopShelfItem to show on the Top Shelf.

-Copyright (C) 2016 Apple Inc. All rights reserved.
+Copyright (C) 2016-2022 Apple Inc. All rights reserved.